 How Do Federal Land Management Agencies Enforce This Rule?

-Federal land management agencies do not enforce this rule from a nationwide standpoint.
-Instead, what these agencies do is post signs, print flyers, and produce video encouraging people to apply the “Seven Principles” of Leave No Trace with their own outdoor recreation.
+Federal land management agencies do not enforce the 200 feet setback rule from a nationwide standpoint.
+Instead, what these agencies do is post signs, print flyers, and produce video encouraging people to apply all of the “Seven Principles” when visiting public lands.

 Does the 200 Feet Rule exist as law or regulation anywhere on a Federal Level?

-That is, none of the federal agencies have codified the 200 feet rule into U.S. Code or the Code of Federal Regulations.
-It is technically not even a rule.
-It’s a practice, or simply a guideline.
+That is, none of the above mentioned federal land management agencies have codified the 200 feet rule into U.S. Code or the U.S. Code of Federal Regulations.
+As far as the nation as whole is concerned, the Seven Principles of Leave No Trace is simply a suggested practice.

-However, all federal land management agencies have rules regarding sanitation when visiting public lands…
+However, all federal land management agencies have its own rules regarding sanitation when visiting public lands…

 - BLM rule § 8365.1-1, “Sanitation”, makes it a violation to, “Pollute or contaminate water supplies or water used for human consumption;”